MohamedBassem/azure-mesos-template/README.md

 2. a set of agents behind in an agent specific availability set.
 The agent VMs must be accessed through the master

+All VMs are on the same private subnet, 10.0.0.0/18, and fully accessible to each other.

 # R-Cluster

 R-Cluster runs on the master machine and listens to port 5055.
-So it's accessible via "http://<publicDnsAddress>:5055".
+So it's accessible via "http://publicDnsAddress:5055".

-All VMs are on the same private subnet, 10.0.0.0/18, and fully accessible to each other.

 # Installation Notes